Accelerating Radiation-Hardened Chip Development with JRC’s LEAP Standard Cell Library

 Because LEAP cells impose only modest PPA penalties, they can be used everywhere in a design.
 This eliminates the selective “patchwork” protection of TMR and reduces the risk of late-discovered weak points during radiation testing.

-Power: As low as a 10–20% increase compared to commercial cells.
-Performance: As low as a 10–20% delay penalty compared to commercial cells.
 Area: Larger than a commercial cell, but significantly less than TMR’s >4× expansion.

 Engineers can directly substitute LEAP cells into designs, skipping complex triplication schemes.
 This accelerates development and verification, allowing focus on system-level innovation.